camilomesa/Disaster-Response-Project/README.md

 After using GridSearch cross-validation, the model's parameters were tuned to improve its performance.
 Moreover, in this project's exploratory phase, a K-neighbors model was considered, but the results did not significantly improve.
 In a revision phase of this project, we can consider techniques to balance the dataset such as over-sampling, down-sampling, or feature selection.

+## Lincensing, authors, and acknowledgements  <a name="licen"></a>
+The data files were provided to ucacity.com by the company Figure-eight.